 If you are evaluating 20 different performance indicators and each is worth 2.5% of the overall rating, both management and employees will be wasting valuable time on a completely pointless exercise.

 There's a reason why they are called Key Performance Indicators (KPIs).
-If you assess a maximum of 3-5 KPIs that are focussed on over-and-above value activities, you will obtain much more accurate insight into each employee's performance and contribution to the business.
+Suppose you assess a maximum of 3-5 KPIs that are focussed on over-and-above-value activities.
+In that case, you will obtain much more accurate insight into each employee's performance and contribution to the business.

 It will also help keep the conversation focussed on the possibilities ahead rather than raking over the minutiae of the past.